IBM-BA-IL/TWC_WeatherDataDownload/README.md

 Please be adviced:

 1. The API used for the UI page will only work to retrieve ALL standard variables availaible from The Weather Channel API.
-To learn about the variables exported see this : [Weather Channel API Guide](Docs/TWC_Cleaned_Observations_API_Documentation.pdf)
+To learn about the variables exported see this : [Weather Channel API Guide] (Docs/TWC_Cleaned Observations_API_Documentation.pdf)